Sapphire wedding rings hold one of the most

 Shopping Tips for Sapphire Wedding Rings

 Couples looking for sapphire wedding rings will need to navigate through a maze of treated sapphires, synthetic sapphires, and color choices.

 When it comes down to it, the best way to ensure that you have purchased a genuine sapphire ring for the right price is to go through a retailer who offers a no-nonsense refund policy and have your sapphire evaluated by an independent gemologist if the sapphire ring does not come with a certificate of authentication or appraisal from a reputable laboratory.

-*Our Top Picks in the columns on this page are from thre very highly reputable and trustworthy jewelry companies - Brilliant Earth, Blue Nile and Gemvara.
+*Our Top Picks in the columns on this page are from three very highly reputable and trustworthy jewelry companies - Brilliant Earth, Blue Nile and Gemvara.
 If you decide to purchase a gemstone wedding ring from one of these recommendations, a second independent evaluation is not needed to confirm the authenticity of your ring.